joekroese/university-of-bizness/README.md

 Watch ['How the Internet Works in 5 Minutes'](https://youtu.be/7_LPdttKXPc).

-Record an audio message of yourself explaining the internet
+__Homework__: Record an audio message of yourself explaining the internet.

 ### Lesson 2: What _is_ a web developer?

 Read ['What is Web Development?'](https://www.codecademy.com/resources/blog/what-is-web-development/).

 Have a skim of [Frontend Roadmap](https://roadmap.sh/frontend) to see all the things that are on your roadmap.
 Exciting!

+__Homework__: Talk through with someone the different parts of web development.

 ## Module 2: HTML